alhajee/ckan/doc/contributing/pull-requests.rst

      updated code, see :doc:`documentation`.

-   - Your branch should be up to date with the master branch of the central CKAN repo, so pull the central master branch into your feature branch before submitting your pull request.
+   - Your branch should be up to date with the master branch of the central FMLD repo, so pull the central master branch into your feature branch before submitting your pull request.

      For long-running feature branches, it's a good idea to pull master into